jonaskir6/federated_learning/README.md

 Specify your data source path and number of clients in the `lstm_autoencoder/experiments/config.json` file

-Navigate to the `lstm_autoencoder/experiments` folder and execute the following command to start the services:
+Navigate to the `lstm_autoencoder/experiments` folder and execute the following command to start the experiments:

 ```sh
 python3 script.py